Turkey–United States relations: Syria (Civil War, territorial integrity, safe zone, Rat Line, YPG)

 According to General Raymond A. Thomas (at the time head of the United States Special Operations Command (USSOCOM)) at the Aspen Security Forum in July 2017, the SDF (established October 10, 2015) is a PR-friendly name for the YPG, which Thomas personally suggested because the YPG is considered an arm of the PKK.
 On February 1, 2016, Brett McGurk officially visited SDF commander Ferhat Abdi Şahin (also known as General Mazloum Kobani), after the Siege of Kobanî.
 In response, Erdoğan said: "How can we trust you?
 Is it me that is your partner or is it the terrorists in Kobani?"
 After Kobani, General Allen and Brett McGurk worked on Tal Abyad.
-Turkey did not permit flying off of a Turkish airbase.
+Turkey did not permit takeoff from a Turkish airbase.
 McGurk said: "So the picture that developed while General Allen and I were spending most of these months in Ankara is that something was not on the level [the U.S. allied with Turkey's enemy]."
 Turkey overtly defied American orders of ceasing Turkey's military bombardment of the YPG fighters in their bid to take the town of Azaz in northern Syria.

 In summary, during the Obama years, Turkey developed its policy towards Syria in two stages.
 The first stage was by itself.
 The second stage was with the US, which was unsuccessful.
 However, during obama years, Turkey was unwilling to act unilaterally toward Syria.